 Now all you have to do is, click on “Edit Partitions” to make sure you have the C drive and the System reserved partition marked and then click on “Start Clone”

-If after cloning your C disk in an SSD you cannot start Windows, it is likely that something went wrong during the process and to solve it you must first find out the origin of the problem.
+If after cloning your C disk in an SSD you cannot start Windows, something likely went wrong during the process and to solve it you must first find out the origin of the problem.
 Below I will talk about the most common causes and I will also explain everything you need to know to fix it.

 To configure the boot priority you must access the software of your motherboard (Bios) or (UEFI) when turning it on, pressing DEL / F8 / F11 / F12 (the key to press will depend on the model of your motherboard)